Richard Henry Pratt provides a copy of the Description of Party brought to the Carlisle Indian School by A. J. Standing on April 1, 1880.

 Representative Henry Meyer writes to an unknown recipient, possibly Marie, about recent occurrences in Harrisburg.
 Included is a brief description of a visit of Carlisle Indian School students to the House of Representatives.
 Meyer notes that "They are in U.S. uniform, and are intelligent looking.
 There ages are from about 12 to 20 years.
 I…

 Itemized statement from John Robinson in assisting Marianna Burgess in escorting 68 Sioux students from the Pine Ridge and Rosebud Agencies to Carlisle.

 Richard Henry Pratt submits a "Special" Estimate of Funds form for $1045 for support of Indian school to purchase 200 tons of coal.

 Carlisle Indian School physician O. G. Given provides a report on the recently arrived Crow students from Carlisle, several of whom should be sent back.
 As a result of the report Pratt recommends including additional agency health examinations.

 Lizzie Spence, a teacher at the Kaw Agency Boarding School, requests the Carlisle Indian School enroll Otwin James who is a student at the school.
 Richard Henry Pratt endorses the recommendation to the Indian Affairs Office.

-Request to return Katie La Croix to her home at the Sisseton Agency due to a pulmonary illness when the U.S. Indian Agent for the Sisseton Agency returns from Washington D.C.
+Request to return Katie La Croix to her home due to a pulmonary illness with the U.S. Indian Agent for the Sisseton Agency when he returns from Washington D.C.